 Next, take a close look at your monthly expenses.
 The Consumer Financial Protection Bureau (CFPB) offers a free budgeting worksheet that can be super helpful.
 With this, you won’t forget about the sneaky little purchases.
 These could be things like your daily coffee, impulse buys at the checkout counter, or even the occasional online shopping spree.

 These all contribute to your monthly expenses.
 The CFPB also suggests setting a weekly spending limit.
 They say it’s an easier way to control those frequent smaller purchases on your credit cards that often fly under the radar but add up quickly.
+With this, you can start with expense-cutting strategies.

 2. Eliminating Excess Spending